shubhag12/twitter/readme.md

 toggle like feature where user can like a post if it not like or it can remove the like in a same feature/button

+difficulties how to show that the comment is on the commment like in previous project authentication we have set up from scratcj creating jwt tokens and authenticating

+authentication using passport library in this project

+bcrypt to encrypt the password hook in user model  to presave the encrypted password